treder/MVPA-Light/README.md

 ## Installation <a name="installation"></a>

-In Linux/Mac, open a terminal and `cd` into the folder where you keep your Git repositories.
-If there is none yet, you can create it by typing `mkdir git`.
-From within the `git` folder, check out the repository by typing
+In Linux/Mac, open a terminal and check out the repository by typing

 ```
 git clone https://github.com/treder/MVPA-Light.git
 ```
 In Windows, you might prefer to perform these steps using a [Git client](https://www.google.com/search?q=git+client+for+windows).
 Alternatively, you can simply download the toolbox.
 Git makes it easier to keep your local version up-do-date using `git pull` but it's not essential.
 Next, the toolbox needs to be added to Matlab's search path.
 In Matlab, add these lines to your `startup.m` file:

 ```Matlab
 addpath('C:\git\MVPA-Light\startup')